Raising ducklings from day old to maturity can be a tricky business. It’s a lot of work! A frequent question I’m asked is “what do baby ducks eat?”

 - Pears (mash them up)

 - Apples (the flesh – not the seeds.
-You’ll also want to mash them a bit to make it easier for your ducklings to consume it.
+You’ll also want to mash them a bit to make it easier for your ducklings to consume them.

 - Bananas (mashed is best – flesh only, not the skin.
 You can use the skins in your garden)